 But a dog issue is a minor issue, in the whole set up of fixed notions that have nothing maybe with the reality of it, but is stuck to us as part of our identities and beings.

-I was getting the dogs out to the car, when they both went down to the side road, something they usually do when we walk them.
-I was closing the doors getting ready to go, when I called them and they both disappeared.
-I was mad of course, called, and they were no place to be seen.
-Usually I use this simple radar observation with them, I allow them a certain range to move and as lousy as I am I expect them to get it.
-Which they usually do, unless, for a simple fact I keep missing.
+I was getting the dogs out to the car when they both went down to the side road, something they usually do when we walk them.
+I was closing the doors getting ready to go when I called them, and they both disappeared.
+I was mad, of course, called, and they were no place to be seen.
+Usually, I use this simple radar observation with them; I allow them a certain range to move, and as lousy as I am, I expect them to get it.
+Which they usually do, unless, for a simple fact, I keep missing.
 Living in such a place.

 I went around the usual search, I called, and I waited.
-When after a short while Zoe came back alone?
-A serious angry search from my side with yelling in brownies name started and included going down that “ forbidden” neighborhood down.
+When, after a short while, Zoe came back alone?
+A serious, angry search from my side with yelling in brownies name started and included going down that “ forbidden” neighborhood down.

 Yesterday, we decided to do another search in the lower neighborhood.

 Each time these children stand next to our home entrance and start barking back to the dogs inside, and their attempts to jump in and take them or beat them always scared me.
 A place where I never stop thinking of why.
 Strolling in that neighborhood yesterday made me fully understand.
 Children down there live worse than dogs.
-Seeing brownie and Zoë inside our entrance makes them probably envious to a life and attention they don’t understand.
+Seeing brownie and Zoë inside our entrance makes them probably envious of life and attention they don’t understand.
 And attempting to harm or steal or hit an animal makes them victorious over something.

 As our attempts to find brownie are still on and probably everyone in the surrounding neighborhood knows we are looking for him, I hope he will appear again with another story as before…

 But yet.
 The existence of such a neighborhood, which seems to be there in every neighborhood.
 This leveling of the neighborhood, an upper higher class and a lower low class that becomes so low go underground.